 34.1 Bridge in Cole Hill State Forest.
 2001 [ED WALSH]

 3.10 The trail crosses Irish Hill Road.
 There is a parking area at the north side of this crossing.
 The trail is mostly marked in the standard aqua paint blazes, but there are also DEC ski trail markers and red trail markers.

-3.25 The Long Path reaches an open area and turns left on an intersecting trail.
+3.25 The Long Path reaches a 2015 clear-cut area and turns left on an intersecting trail.
 After a short distance, it turns right, crosses a stone wall, and follows the top of an escarpment.

 3.45 Reach an overlook over the escarpment, with views west over the Switz Kill Valley to Partridge Run.
 Just past the overlook, cross another stone wall and turn left on an old woods road.

 3.75 Reach the boundary of the state forest, where the trail turns right.
 Remain within the forest, as a woods road to the left leads into private property.